Last Updated on

-Sweet almond oil is one of the most well-known massage oils among massage specialists.
+Sweet almond oil is one of the most well-known essential oils for massage among massage specialists.
 Extracted from almonds, sweet almond oil is light yellow in color.

 It’s a bit oily, which allows hands and fingers to glide very easily over skin.
 Sweet almond oil is absorbed fairly quickly, but it is not so quickly that you need to keep reapplying it.

 Viva Sweet almond oil is known as a classic base oil for the majority therapists, it’s full of 100% Sweet Almond oil.
 It’s Non allergenic so it usually doesn’t irritate skin.
 However people who have nut allergies are probably recommended to avoid using almond oil, in order to try a patch test first.

 Is available in the unique Melrose cask that keeps the oil fresh into the last drop.

 Apricot kernel oil is similar in texture and color to almond oil, but costs a little more.
 It’s full of vitamin E, a quality that provides a longer shelf-life compared to the typical oil.

 The NOW Apricot Kernel Oil has a very light texture can make it very suitable as a facial oil, specifically for dry, sensitive, mature and inflamed skin.
 Deeply nourishing and also a useful source of Vitamin A & essential fatty acids.